PrefectHQ/prefect/docs/tutorials/deployments.md

     See the [Prefect Cloud Quickstart](/ui/cloud-quickstart/) for step-by-step instructions to log into Prefect Cloud, create a workspace, and configure your local environment to use Prefect Cloud as the API backend.
 Then run through this tutorial again, using Prefect Cloud instead of a local Prefect server.

+!!! tip "Projects: An improved experience"
+    Prefect Deployments are getting even easier with the introduction of [Projects](/tutorials/projects), currently in beta.

 ## Components of a deployment

 You need just a few ingredients to turn a flow definition into a deployment: